David Boynton: Career

-He was appointed the environmental resource teacher for Kaua`i School District after 18 years as a teacher at Waimea High School.
-In 1992, David was honored by the Koke'e Natural History Museum with the "One Person Can Make a Difference" award.
-Boynton was instrumental in the creation, by the state Department of Education, of the Koke'e Discovery Center in 1994, a "groundbreaking" overnight outdoor education facility and student-teacher resource center for fourth and fifth graders in Koke'e State Park, where he served as director.
-Boynton claimed that Koke'e and surrounding wilderness areas contained many endangered species, over 400 different native plants, and the greatest concentration of 'single-island endemics' anywhere, making it the ideal place to teach about biodiversity, sustainability and environmental stewardship.
+He was appointed the environmental resource teacher for Kauaʻi School District after 18 years as a teacher at Waimea High School.
+In 1992, David was honored by the Kōkeʻe Natural History Museum with the "One Person Can Make a Difference" award.
+Boynton was instrumental in the creation, by the state Department of Education, of the Kōkeʻe Discovery Center in 1994, a "groundbreaking" overnight outdoor education facility and student-teacher resource center for fourth and fifth graders in Kōkeʻe State Park, where he served as director.
+Boynton claimed that Kōkeʻe and surrounding wilderness areas contained many endangered species, over 400 different native plants, and the greatest concentration of 'single-island endemics' anywhere, making it the ideal place to teach about biodiversity, sustainability and environmental stewardship.

 The David S. Boynton Educational Grant was established in his memory.
 Grants, for projects supporting the values Boynton taught, up to a maximum of $1,500 each are awarded to educators or students.
 The first grant was awarded in 2009.